- Credential Guard is a Windows 10 security feature.

 You may be required to disable Credential Guard to make sure that the other virtual machine solutions like VMware operate normally, which is not possible with the Credential Guard running.

-In this article, we walk you through the steps required to disable Credential Guard in Windows 10 to run VMware and Hyper-V.
+In this article, we walk you through the steps required to disable Credential Guard in Windows 10 so that you can run VMware and Hyper-V.

 - Type control and click OK to open the Control Panel.